 Contributions for the orbital Hall effect are separated as intra- and inter-atomic contributions since they refer to the localized atomic and motion orbital angular momentum, respectively [2,3].
-Despite being studied for 3D systems, recent works on 2D materials demonstrated that materials with vanishing spin Hall conductivity such as mono- [4] and bilayers [5] of transition metal dichalcogenides and gaped graphene monolayers [6] exhibit finite orbital Hall conductivity, which is given by intra- and interatomic contributions, respectively.
-Using the Landauer-Büttiker formalism, we show that gapped graphene devices present sizable non-local resistance signals related to conduction through dispersive edge states.
+Despite being studied for 3D systems, recent works on 2D materials demonstrated that materials with vanishing spin Hall conductivity such as mono- [4] and bilayers [5] of transition metal dichalcogenides and gaped graphene monolayers [6] exhibit finite orbital Hall conductivity, which is intrainteratomic aiven bv and contributions, respectively.
+Usina the Landauer-Büttiker formalism, we show that gapped graphene devices present sizable non-local resistance signals related to conduction through dispersive edge states.
 Investigating the effect of weak magnetic fields on these non-local signals, we find that they exhibit a chiral behaviour with the field direction.
 Our results suggest that the origin of the non-local resistance signals in gapped graphene devices are described more transparently in terms of orbital angular momentum currents.